September 2 – October 1, 2017

 About the Artist Book

 Dianne Yudelson’s artist book of her “Antique Aviary” images will be on display at the Griffin Museum from September 7, 2017 – October 1, 2017.
 Dianne created her artist book as a vehicle for viewing “my birds” in an aviary grouping.
 The accordion book is handmade, printed and editioned by the artist using Hahnemühle Fine Art paper with cover images printed on 100% cotton, and all archival materials.
 The book is 5.25” square.
 This “mini exhibit” book can be hand held or displayed standing; when open flat it measures 5’4” in length.
 The pages are double thickness and there are images on both sides of the book with 20 birds in the aviary.
 Dianne’s book is held together by a handmade band and enclosed with a signed letter of authenticity within a handsome gray box.
+The book is a limited edition with 6 now available.

 Statement on Antique Aviary